Marvel: Future Fight

-Marvel: Future Fight is a 2015 action role-playing game developed and published by Netmarble.
+Marvel: Future Fight (ko) is a 2015 action role-playing game developed and published by Netmarble.

 Gameplay

 Players assemble a team of iconic Marvel heroes and villains to engage in thrilling battles.
 The gameplay revolves around completing missions and quests across various storylines, battling against waves of enemies in real-time combat.
 Players can control their characters' movements and unleash powerful attacks using touch controls.
 The game features a diverse roster of over 274 Marvel characters, each with unique abilities and skills that can be upgraded and customized.
 Additionally, players can join alliances, participate in PvP battles, and compete in special events to earn rewards and strengthen their team.

+In subsequent updates, Marvel Comics worked with NetMarble to develop several original characters for the game, including an alternate version of Captain America named Sharon Rogers, Luna Snow, and the duo Crescent and Io.